What is Cyclopentasiloxane in Skincare Products and Cosmetics?

 They not only support acne prone skin, they support any kind of non conformist skin types.
-This includes oily skin, dry skin, rosacea prone skin and skin that suffers with psoriasis.
+This includes oily skin, dry skin, rosacea prone skin and skin that struggles with psoriasis.

 Naturally, we decided that we weren’t going to add anything nasty.
 So our range is free from parabens and mineral oils and isn’t tested on animals.

-This also means that our skin care products are free from cyclopentasiloxane, which happens to be the subject of this article.
-Here, we’re going to discuss what cyclopentasiloxane is, what it’s used for and why we think it’s best avoided.
+This also means that our skin care products are free from cyclopentasiloxane.
+Cyclopentasiloxane is an ingredient used in cosmetics and many other products.
+Here, we’re going to discuss what cyclopentasiloxane is, what products with this ingredient are used for and why we think it’s best avoided.

-Cyclopentasiloxane in effect, is atype of silicone.
-It’s also used as a lubricant and emollient, as it helps the skin and hair absorb heavier, larger molecular weight ingredients.
-Plus it helps to give products a smooth, silky feel.
-Also known as decamethylcyclopentasiloxane, thankfully, it’s often referred to as simply, D5.
+Also known as decamethylcyclopentasiloxane or D5, thankfully, it’s often referred to as simply, D5.
 It’s colourless, odourless and is always found in liquid form.

 But it also has the unwanted side effect of pushing water away from the hair.
 This then means that the hair becomes dehydrated and we all know what that means - dry, brittle hair that’s prone to breaking and turning frizzy.

 So in order to prevent this dryness and frizziness, we should steer well clear of the products that promise to do the opposite, but in fact, cause the dryness and frizziness!
-(A classic case of short term gains - glossiness - leading to long term disadvantages.)
+(A classic case of short term gains - glossiness - leading to long term disadvantages - dryness.)

-Silicones, such as cyclopentasiloxane, are also used in skin care products.
-In fact, cyclopentasiloxane is used in countless skin care and makeup products.
+Cyclopentasiloxane is one such silicone also used in hair or skin care products.
+In fact, cyclopentasiloxane is used in wash-off cosmetics and is used in personal care products today across many beauty brands.

-Cyclopentasiloxane hasmany benefits.
+Cyclopentasiloxane has many benefits.
 Since it makes products spread easily, it’s added to moisturisers and foundations to help them glide onto the skin without pulling it.
 It’s also a very lightweight type of silicone, allowing it to feel effortless on the skin.
-When added to heavier weight foundations and products with heavier oils, it helps to disperse them across the skin too.
+When added to heavier weight foundations and products with heavier oils, it helps to disperse them across the skin.

 It’s also used in spray products that need to dry quickly, such as hair spray and spray on deodorants and antiperspirants.
-This is because cyclopentasiloxane is very volatile, meaning that it quickly evaporates into the air, leaving behind the active ingredients.
+This is because cyclopentasiloxane is a volatile compound, meaning that it quickly evaporates into the air, leaving behind the active ingredients.

-What’s more, cyclopentasiloxane is also very cheap to use and add to product formulations...
+What’s more, cyclopentasiloxane is an ingredient that's also very cheap to use and add to product formulations...

 As is often the case with these amazing sounding skin care ingredients, cyclopentasiloxane also has a down side.

-Although most skin types can tolerate it, it has been linked with a slower, more sinister side effect than skin irritation.
+Although most skin types, including sensitive skin types, can tolerate it, it has been linked with a slower, more sinister side effect than skin irritation.
 Cyclopentasiloxane is thought to be an endocrine disruptor.
 This means that some studies have shown it can alter the way our hormones work.

-The Environmental Working Group, or EWG, have found a low level risk thatcyclopentasiloxane could be an endocrine disruptor.
-However, in balance, the Cosmetic Ingredient Review Expert Panel says that this is only likely atconcentrations higher than in most skin care products.
+The Environmental Working Group, or EWG, have found a low level risk that cyclopentasiloxane could be an endocrine disruptor.
+However, in balance, the Cosmetic Ingredient Review Expert Panel says that this is only likely at concentrations higher than in most skin care products.
+So, it's unlikely that using products containing cyclopentasiloxane on our hair and skin will lead to changes in our hormones.

 But, we’re of the mind that if something has a question mark hovering above it, it's probably best left alone.

-It’s because of this question mark, that we’ve left cyclopentasiloxane, and other questionable ingredients, out of our skin care formulations.
+It’s because of this question mark, that we’ve left cyclopentasiloxane, and other questionable ingredients with a bad reputation, out of our skin care formulations.

 There is evidence to suggest that it can then bioaccumulate in fish and other marine animals.
 This can affect their hormone levels and function.
 And presumably there’s also the risk that we could be consuming cyclopentasiloxane in our diet if we eat fish or shellfish.

 Studies suggest that this might not be the case.
-But even so, the EU have recently (in January 2020) imposed a limit on the use of cyclopentasiloxane.
-Skin and hair care products can only have a less than0.1% concentration of cyclopentasiloxane.
+But even so, recently (in January 2020) the European Union introduced restrictions on D5 use in cosmetic products that are intended for skincare and haircare products, effectively and imposing a limit on the use of cyclopentasiloxane.
+Skin and hair care products can only have a less than 0.1% concentration of cyclopentasiloxane.

 If you’re looking for kind skin care products, that don’t contain potential nasties or harm the environment, then make it Sönd.
 We have nothing but the health of your skin at the forefront of everything we do!